edge-services/Influxdb/README.md

-## InfluxDB for Time Series data at the Edge
+## InfluxDB for Time Series data at the Edge Device

 ```